ESE519/LemonAid/cansniffer/README.md

 ###Usage
 1. Cansniffer list

-    Run `sudo cansniffer -f=/dev/pcanXX` to launch the program.
-XX is the pcan port number, which you can find using the `ls /dev/ | grep pcan` command.
+    Run `sudo cansniffer -f=/dev/pcanXX` to launch the program. **XX** is the pcan port number, which you can find using the `ls /dev/ | grep pcan` command.
+    After launching the program, there are several optional commands you can execute on the fly:
+     - 'r': instead of displaying formatted data (Ford Focus), list raw CAN messages
+     - '0-9': setup filters within a range, for example: '1' will setup filter to be within [0x100, 0x200]
+     - 'c': clear all the settings

 2. Canmonitor list

  - Setup